-D'Angelo Russell matched his career high with 40 points and the Brooklyn Nets came back after trailing by as many as 21 points to beat the Orlando Magic 117-115 on Friday night.
+ORLANDO, Fla. -- D'Angelo Russell matched his career high with 40 points and the Brooklyn Nets came back from a 21-point deficit to beat the Orlando Magic 117-115 on Friday night.

 Russell's 3-pointer with 27.1 seconds left put the Nets up for the first time since they went ahead 2-0 in the game's first minute.
 After missed free throws by both teams left Brooklyn with a two-point lead, Evan Fournier missed a shot in the lane that would have tied it for Orlando.

-Aaron Gordon scored 23 points for Orlando, and Nikola Vucevic added 16 points and 17 rebounds.
-The Magic, who have lost six of eight, shot 50 percent but made only 10 3-pointers.
+Aaron Gordon scored 23 points for Orlando, which has lost six of eight.
+Nikola Vucevic added 16 points and 17 rebounds for the Magic, who shot 50 percent but made only 10 3-pointers.

 Spencer Dinwiddie scored 18 of his 20 points in the second half for Brooklyn.

 The Magic made 11 of their first 15 shots in the second quarter to take a 58-37 lead.
-Russell made five 3-pointers in a span of less than four minutes to shoot the Nets back in the game, and they held Orlando to one field goal over the final 4:50.
+Russell made five 3-pointers in a span of less than four minutes to shoot the Nets back in the game.

 Dinwiddie and Shabazz Napier sparked a second-half rally after the Nets had fallen behind 86-68 midway through the third quarter.

-Nets: The Nets have won six straight close games (decided by three points or less). ...
+Nets: At 24-23, the Nets are above .500 after 47 games for the first time since 2012-13. ...
+The Nets have won six straight games by three points or less. ...
 Russell scored the Nets' final 19 points of the first half. ...
-Atkinson called a timeout 81 seconds into the game after two Orlando dunks.
+Nets coach Kenny Atkinson called a timeout 81 seconds into the game after two Orlando dunks.

 Magic: Rookie C Mo Bamba had nine points and four rebounds after missing four games with a sore left foot. ...
 Vucevic's 10th rebound gave him 5,000 for his career. ...
 The Magic distributed 13 grants worth a total of $1.2 million to 16 organizations in a pregame ceremony.